Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Includes chemical and food-like substances

-For pet food, all certified color additives are “artificial” by definition and the FDA’s approved colors.
+All certified color additives for pet food are “artificial” by definition and are FDA-approved colors.
 Colors exempt from certification are derived from natural sources, such as plants, minerals, algae, or animals.
-Colors must also be labeled and listed.
+The colors must also be labeled and listed.

 Can I Dye My Dog with Food Coloring?

-If you do decide to go ahead, avoid putting food coloring on any areas of your dog with open wounds or sores and keep the food coloring away from sensitive areas like the eyes, nose, or inside the ears.
+If you decide to dye your dog’s fur, avoid putting food coloring on any areas with open wounds or sores, and keep the food coloring away from sensitive areas like the eyes, nose, or inside the ears.

 Another thing to keep in mind is that food coloring stains easily.
 Even if you can “set” the food coloring with a hairdryer, it could still rub off on your furniture or clothing.